TiagoFerreiraDevColdSunday/subtitles_generator/README.md

    ![txt](prints/txt.png)

 4. Once the trigger file is detected, processing begins.
+The process may take some time all depends on how many files and their size.

    ![reading](prints/reading.png)